Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Abstract

 \section{Abstract}

 We introduce and study a realistic model for superconductivity in twisted bilayer WSe$_{2}$, where electron pairing arises from spin-valley fluctuations in the weak-coupling regime.
-Our model comprises both the full continuum model moir\'{e} bandstructure and a short-ranged repulsive interaction that accounts for the Coulomb interaction projected onto the localized Wannier orbitals.
+Our model comprises both the full continuum model moir\'{e} bandstructure and a short-ranged repulsive interaction.
 By calculating the spin-valley susceptibility, we identify a Fermi surface nesting feature near half-filling of the top-most moir\'{e} band, which induces significantly enhanced spin-valley fluctuations.
-We then analyze the dominant Kohn-Luttinger pairing instabilities due to these spin-valley fluctuations and show that the leading instability can induce nematic, chiral and topological superconductivity.
+We then analyze the dominant Kohn-Luttinger pairing instabilities due to these spin-valley fluctuations and show that the leading instability corresponds to a two-component order parameter, which can give rise to nematic, chiral and topological superconductivity.
 As our findings are asymptotically exact for small interaction strengths, they provide a viable starting point for future studies of superconductivity in twisted transition metal dichalcogenide bilayers.